 For duplex photo prints, Fastbind also introduced the linear stapling BooXTer line.
 BooXTer allows binding for materials that cannot accept glue (like plastic linings, special photo papers...)
 It is also the key for workshops where a fast delivery is key.

 Typically, Fastbind binding quality is higher than competing solutions, including high-end fully automated machinery.
 The secret of Fastbind binding strength lays in the rotary gluing.
 Contrary to other equipements, Fastbind perfect binders apply glue from the top and let pressure, heat and gravity work together for the strongest bond.
 The glue is pushed in the paper grain instead of being just deposited on it.

 Still, with the arrival on the market of more and more difficult papers, including highly coated and satinated papers, many customers have started to believe that PUR glue was the answer to their needs.
 For them, we have developped the Fastbind PUREVA XT.
 It was launched in London during IPEX 2014.
 Again, the glue is applied to the top by pressure and as a result the binding strength is usually stronger than any other glue binder on the market.

-PUREVA XT is the only tabletop solution that allows the users to switch between PUR and EVA glue in a few seconds depending on the task at hand.
+The PUREVA family offers the only tabletop solution that allows the users to switch between PUR and EVA glue in a few seconds depending on the task at hand.
 And, as our other perfect binders, you can go from one format to another, from soft to hard covers with no adjustments.
-PUREVA XT can bind oversized books up to SRA3.
+PUREVA can bind oversized books up to SRA3.